connxio/docs/docs/Security/security-configurations.md

 #### Choosing your authentication scheme

-We supply thee authentication schemes in ConnXio (CX):
+We supply thee authentication schemes in Connxio (CX):

 ##### OAuth 2.0